emyu10/bit-mic/Software Engineering Principles/Revision.md

 > Not found

 # 6) Software Design Concepts
+When user is creating a big system, user have to design both the frontend and backend.

+There are so many design concepts which make a system reliable.

+## 1. Modularity
+- A software is separately divided into names and addressable components, sometimes they are called modules which integrate to satisfy the problem requirements.
+- Modularity is the sigle attribute of a software that permits a program to be managed easily.

+## 2. Information Hiding
+- Modules must be specified and designed so that the information like algorithm and data presented in a module is not accessible for other modules not requiring that information.

+## 3. Abstraction
+- A collection of data that describes a data object is a data abstraction.
+- A solution is made in large terms using the language of the problem environment at the highest level of abstraction.
+- The lower level abstraction provides a more detailed description of the solution.

+    > @todo: image here

+## 4. Functional Independence
+- It is the concept of separation and related to the concept of modularity.
+- The functional independence is assessed using 2 criteria, cohesion and coupling.

+## 5. Refinement
+- It is the top down design approach.
+- It is a process of elaboration.
+- A hierarchy is established by decomposing a statement of function in a stepwise manner till the programming language statements are reached.

+## 6. Architecture
+- The complete structure of software is known as software architecture.
+- The architecture is the structure of program modules where they interact with each other in a specialized way.
+- The aim of the software design is to obtain an architectural framework of a system.

 ## Data Dictionaries
 - It is a file or set of files that includes database information.
 - In data dictionaries, the following information exist.